We need more heroes in game than straight white guys! – Ginny O.

 If you or your child don’t exactly fit this target market, does that mean you won’t enjoy the game?
 Considering Becca and Ginny both have whined about wanting to play the game rather than just make it, it’s pretty safe to assume no. But like with book genres, by knowing who a game was intended for, you can go in with a clear understanding of expectations and not be disappointed.

-The target audience of Mystic Riders is a female games ages 12 to 16 with the optimum target market going as low as 10 to as old as 25.
+The target audience of Mystic Riders is a female gamer ages 12 to 16 with the optimum target market going as low as 10 to as old as 25.
 The content and story of the game is geared towards teens.
 From issues they face to the genre tropes they adore, we’re writing with them in mind and what they enjoy.
-Mystic Riders was approached from a unique standpoint in the gaming industry—it was built narrative first!
+Mystic Riders is being approached from a unique standpoint in the gaming industry—it is built narrative first!
 It’s meant to be a ‘safe’ game and steer away from excess skin, common fears and phobias, politics, religion, and sex.
 (While all sexualities and skin tones should and will be represented in the game, the story doesn’t hinge upon the player being a lesbian for example.)

-In basic mechanics, Mystic Riders is a standard MMO and racing game.
-We’re aiming for girl players, thus why the Player Character is a female-only option.
+In basic mechanics, Mystic Riders is a standard MMO, farming, puzzle, and racing game.
+We’re aiming for girl players, thus why the Main Character is a female-only option.
 There is a distinct lack of games that target girl gamers, even now, for a real gaming experience.
 Most games fall under boy-centric or gender neutral in terms of tone.
 What few girl games there are tend to fall into gendered “safe” types, so basically makeovers, fashion, and playing house like cooking and home decorating.
 There isn’t much investment in other types of games because girl gamers are seen as a group who don’t spend money, which creates a chicken-or-the-egg problem.
 Girls don’t spend money on games because there aren’t any good games for them, so no one makes a good game deliberately for girls.

 If boys want a horse game, they have Red Dead Redemption (2).
 It’s past time that girls got something with that amount of investment and care put into it.